-Tan Sri Dr Ali Hamsa was appointed Chief Secretary to the Government of Malaysia effectively June 24, 2012.
+Dr Ali Hamsa is currently the Pro-Chancellor at the University Tun Hussein Onn Malaysia (UTHM).
 He started his career in the Administrative and Diplomatic Service as Assistant Secretary at the Ministry of Trade and Industry in 1981.
 He also served the Economic Planning Unit of the Prime Minister’s Department until 2009.
-At the Prime Minister’s Department, Tan Sri Dr Ali Hamsa held the positions of Director of Disbursement Division, and Deputy Director-General of the National Transformation and Advancement Programme before being appointed as Director-General of Public-Private Partnerships Unit in the Prime Minister’s Department on April 22, 2009.
-He holds a PhD in Environmental Science and Economics at Oklahoma State University.
+At the Prime Minister’s Department, Dr Ali Hamsa held the positions of Director of Distribution Division, and Deputy Director-General of the National Transformation and Advancement Programme before being appointed as Director-General of Public-Private Partnerships Unit in the Prime Minister’s Department on April 22, 2009.
+He was appointed Chief Secretary to the Government of Malaysia from June 2012 to August 2018.
+Dr Ali Hamsa is a member of the United Nations Committee of Experts on Public Administration (UN CEPA) for the 2018-2021 term.
+Dr Ali Hamsa holds a PhD in Environmental Science and Economics at Oklahoma State University.

 Mr Paul Zahra, Permanent Secretary, European Affairs, Office of the Deputy Prime Minister, Malta